polysyllabic/chaos/docs/chaosface.md

 * Majority
 * Authoritarian

-By default, chaosface uses a proportional voting method to select the winner.
+By default, Chaosface uses a proportional voting method to select the winner.
 When proportional voting is enabled, the chances that a particular modifier will win the vote are proportional to the percentage of votes that it receives.
 For example, if Mod A receives 66% of the votes, Mod B receives 33% and Mod C receives 0%, Mod A has a 2/3 chance of winning, Mod B has a 1/3 chance, and